lvsl123/shell-script-group/README.md

+Bash scripts to brighten the day in linux

 What the files above do

 adjustall:
+- How to use - ./adjustall <value from 0.23 to 1.1>
 - adjust the screen brightness and also other color problems
 - requires xcalib and xrandr.
 - may not work on wayland but works on xfce 4.18